ddahan/masonkid-dj/README.md

 # template-devcontainer-django-pg

-This is a starter template to get ready-to-use Django/PostgreSQL project in a Dev Container.
+This is a starter template to get ready-to-use Django/PostgreSQL project in a local Dev Container.

 ### Specifications